-- the Centre is approved by another awarding organisation, and the alleged malpractice or maladministration could affect the awarding organisation's activities - the Centre has indicated that they are seeking approval from another awarding organisation.
+- the Centre is approved by another awarding organisation, and the alleged malpractice or maladministration could affect the awarding organisation's activities. - It is possible that the Centre may seek approval from another awarding organisation.

-8 Sanctions and Penalties
+8. Sanctions and Penalties

 8.1 Sanctions and Penalties - Qualifications